Research

 (with S. Vaidya)

-Browsing information through social media via posts by friends and family on platforms like Facebook and Twitter has become an integral part of modern living.
-This access is naturally impacting on people’s news consumption habits with flow-on impact on traditional news media companies who are increasingly having to put up pay-walls amongst diminishing advertising revenues.
-In this paper, we analyse this issue via a theoretical model by examining a potential consumer’s decision on whether to pay to consume traditional news in the presence of free information available on social media.
-We find that a consumer’s prior (or bias) about a state of interest, the access-cost of traditional media, as well as the relative inaccuracy of information on social media compared to traditional media news all impact the consumer’s decision to use traditional media.
-Surprisingly, free information on social media need not always act as a substitute to news consumption on traditional media.
-Indeed we find that when social media accuracy and cost of access to traditional media are relatively low, there could be circumstances where social media increases the consumption of traditional media by enhancing the value of traditional media information for some readers.
-Indeed this effect can persist even if social media becomes incrementally more informative via greater fact-checking.
-However if greater social media accuracy is coupled with higher costs of accessing traditional media, then the reader composition of traditional media might change towards more opinionated readers.
-Once the access cost of traditional media is sufficiently high, social media acts as a substitute and crowds out the demand for traditional media.
+The ability to browse information through social media platforms like Facebook and X is naturally impacting people’s news consumption habits with flow-on impact on traditional news media companies who are putting up subscription-based paywalls to remain viable.
+We analyse this issue by examining a potential reader’s decision to pay to consume traditional media news in the presence of free information available on social media.
+We find that a reader’s prior (or bias), the access-cost of traditional media, as well as the relative inaccuracy of information on social media compared to traditional media news, all impact their decision to use traditional media.
+Surprisingly, when social media accuracy and cost of accessing traditional media are relatively low, social media can increase the demand of traditional media by enhancing the value of its information to some readers.
+This effect can persist even if social media becomes incrementally more accurate via fact-checking.
+There are also circumstances when the presence of social media can boost the subscription revenue of traditional media.
+However, when social media and traditional media information have similar or high accuracy, the former mostly acts as a substitute and lowers the subscription revenue of traditional media.